matheustgf10/Me-trying-flutter/README.md

-# hello_world
+# Me trying flutter.

-A new Flutter project.
+A new basic Flutter project to test out some basic features.

 ## Getting Started